ainchu18/jk_clothing/README.md

 * boxicons.com - used for the button icons on the site
 * draw.io - used for the ERD and web design process
 * Lastly, I would like to thank JK, you know who you are.
 Thanks for the advice, for cheering me up when I'm stressed out and thank you for your belief in me that I can do this course and succeed.
+* flatuicolors.com - for the colors I used for the customs 404 page

 ## Plans for the Future
 There are things that I want to add onto this site that might improve the overall experience of users.
 First, is to add a function that will sort out the items from male and female and kids items so it is easier for the users to browse the site.
 Second, is to add like a currency option so user from all over the world can choose whats is appropriate for them.
 Third, is to add like a promo code functionality where users can use promo code to have some discounts and buy more items in return.
-Lastly, for marketing purposes and for users to buy more, I would like to add a function users can buy 1 item and get a half price for the second item and sending newsletters to subscribe users for them to be notified or new arrivals, discounts and ongoing sales on the shop and to send promo codes to subscribe users to entice them to go to the site and but products.
+Lastly, for marketing purposes and for users to buy more, I would like to add a function users can buy 1 item and get a half price for the second item and sending newsletters to subscribe users for them to be notified or new arrivals, discounts and ongoing sales on the shop and to send promo codes to subscribe users to entice them to go to the site and buy more products.